 4.5.1.
-Target 3a - Reduce the number of people killed and seriously injured (KSI) on all roads within the Royal Borough by 8.6 per cent by the end of 2013/14, compared with the 2006 to 2008 average
+Target 3a - Reduce the number of people killed and seriously injured (KSI) on all roads within the Royal Borough by 11.2 per cent by the end of 2013, compared with the 2006 to 2008 average

 Rationale This target reflects the Mayoral priority of improving road safety.
 Road traffic casualties have fallen significantly in London in recent years.
 However there is still progress to be made and boroughs have a significant role to play in improving road safety through encouragement, education, enforcement and engineering.
-The Department for Transport (DfT) is likely to set a target for all local authorities to reduce both the number of people killed and seriously injured by at least 33 per cent by 2020.
+The Department for Transport (DfT) has consulted on a target for all local authorities to reduce both the number of people killed and seriously injured by at least 33 per cent by 2020.
 The percentage change in the number of KSI casualties during the calendar year compared to the previous year.
-Figures are based on a three year rolling average up to the current year.
-Includes casualties on the TLRN which is not our direct responsibility.
+Figures are based on a three year rolling average up to the current year and include casualties on the TLRN which is not our direct responsibility.
 Evidence Our performance has been shown a steady downwards trend in recent years with a 32 per cent reduction from the 1994-1998 average to the 2006-2008 average though this puts us in the bottom quartile amongst all London Boroughs.
 We have implemented most of the 'quick win' local safety engineering schemes already and are finding it increasingly difficult to identify effective new ones.
 TfL research suggests that the impact of the WEZ on road traffic casualties was not significant so we will assume that the impact of removing it will be minimal.
 We will continue to investigate potential new local safety schemes but aim to continue and improve upon our performance by focussing on education, enforcement and encouragement initiatives.
-We therefore feel that a realistic target for KSIs is to reflect the expected DfT target trajectory by the end of the interim LIP target period (2010/12 average) - a reduction of 8.6 per cent on the base figure.
-Extending the proposed DfT target to the end of 2030/31 gives us a long - term target of 53.
-Data Source London Road Safety Unit (TfL) Base 2006 - 2008 three year average - 116 KSIs Interim Target End 2013/14 - 106 KSIs (2010 to 2012 three year average) Long-term target End 2031 - 53 KSIs (2027 to 2029 three year average) Key Actions - Council Continue to use a data-led approach to prioritising expenditure on all road safety initiatives Implement a range of education, training and publicity, enforcement, encouragement and engineering measures focussing particularly on pedestrians, cyclists and motorcyclists in line with our forthcoming Road Safety Strategy Ensure that we take road safety into account in the design and implementation of all traffic engineering and streetscape schemes
+We therefore feel that a realistic target for KSIs is to reflect the expected DfT target trajectory by the end of the interim LIP target period (2011/13 average) - a reduction of 11.2 per cent on the base figure.
+Extending the proposed DfT target to the end of 2031 gives us a long- term target of 46.
+Data Source London Road Safety Unit (TfL) Base 2006 - 2008 three year average - 116 KSIs Interim Target End 2013 - 103 KSIs (2011 to 2013 three year average) Long-term target End 2031 - 46 KSIs (2029 to 2031 three year average) Key Actions - Council Continue to use a data-led approach to prioritising expenditure on all road safety initiatives Implement a range of education, training and publicity, enforcement, encouragement and engineering measures focussing particularly on pedestrians, cyclists and motorcyclists in line with our Road Safety Strategy Ensure that we take road safety into account in the design and implementation of all traffic engineering and streetscape schemes

-4. Embed road safety firmly in all our school, workplace and residential travel planning and walking, motorcycle and cycle training initiatives Key Actions - Other TfL - work with the Council to support our road safety initiatives and implement projects and initiatives to reduce casualties on the TLRN Police - work with the Council to support our and joint road safety initiatives and carry out appropriate enforcement of their own Education, local schools, training providers - work with the Council to deliver road safety education and travel planning projects Links to Objectives Objective 9 - to reduce the number and severity of road accident casualties is closely linked to this particular target.
+Key Actions - Other 4.
+Embed road safety firmly in all our school, workplace and residential travel planning and walking, motorcycle and cycle training initiatives 1.
+TfL - work with the Council to support our road safety initiatives and implement projects and initiatives to reduce casualties on the TLRN Police - work with the Council to support our and joint road safety initiatives and carry out appropriate enforcement of its own Education, local schools, training providers - work with the Council to deliver road safety education and travel planning projects Links to Objectives Objective 8 - to reduce the number and severity of road accident casualties is closely linked to this particular target.
 Risks Reduced funding Delays to the implementation of local safety schemes and road safety projects.
 We will review accident data and programmes continuously to ensure that expenditure is targeted effectively.